huytran088/VRSmartPen/Literature/paper_notes/VRySmart.md

 ## Notes to Myself
 - The SLAM-based tracking method is similar as Inside-out Tracking Controller using phone's camera from Hattori's paper.
+- Zhang also have discussed about the fully-immersion of smartphones in VR
+- Pseudo-haptic Controls was presents by Marco to improve the accuracy of touchscreen in VR
 - Possiblity of developing writing & drawing application in VR using the framework.
 - Intergrating smartwatches into the framework.
 - Upgrading to Unity 2022/2023?